hichana/fdna/PROJECT_PLANNING.md

 - people who are new to Web3 can find links to the many great Flow marketplaces so they can buy NFTs and build their DNA strands

 # BUILD APPROACH
-- scaffold app with basic emulator contracts deployment
+-x scaffold app with basic emulator contracts deployment
 - build overflow emulator setup automation, adding transactions and scrips to confirm basic app requirements
+    - develop contracts as I do this
 - scaffold web app
 - build basic app use case placeholder UI elements
 - connect UI elements to flow scripts and transactions
 - build out layout, design, artwork
 - create hackathon submission
+- checklist before testnet deploy/submission
+    - must have collection and NFT artwork created and links added to STRANDS, all other metadata strings must be right
+    - in minter, update mint strings for thumbnail and thumbnail path

 # REQUIREMENTS
 - external